davidedidio/dataArt/README.md

 # Data Art

-A simple website that displays some Data Art projects made by myself.
+A simple website with my Data Art projects.